5 Ways to Pull Equity Out of Your Home

 5 Ways to Take Equity From Your Home

-If you’re ready to take the next step and seriously consider taking some equity out of your home, you have five main options, including: a home equity loan, home equity line of credit (HELOC), cash-out refinance, home sale, and equity-sharing arrangement.
+If you’re ready to take the next step and seriously consider taking some equity out of your home, you have five main options.
+These include a home equity loan, home equity line of credit (HELOC), cash-out refinance, home sale, and equity-sharing agreement.

 Home Equity Loan

-If you’re looking at pulling equity out without refinancing, a home equity loan or a HELOC is the move you’re going to want to make.
+If you’re looking at pulling equity out without refinancing, a home equity loan or line of credit (HELOC) is the move you’re going to want to make.
 A home equity loan offers a low interest rate because it uses your home’s equity to secure the loan.
-Because of the way it works, you may have access to a larger sum of money at a lower interest rate than you would if you used another source, such as a credit card.
+Depending on how much equity you have in your home, you may have access to a larger sum of money at a lower interest rate than you would if you used another source, such as a credit card.

 Home equity loans disburse funds upfront.
 The loan would have a fixed interest rate and a set repayment plan.
 You’ll start repaying the loan from your first payment (vs just paying interest for some period of time).